bactopia/bactopia/docs/usage-complete.md

 If you followed the steps in [Build Datasets](datasets.md), you can use the following parameters to point Bactopia to you datasets.

 ```
-    --datasets DIR          The path to available public datasets that have
+    --datasets DIR          The path to available datasets that have
                                 already been set up

     --species STR           Determines which species-specific dataset to